isc-projects/stork/changelog_unreleased/1719-update-stork-arm-to-add-a-link-to-the-manual-installation-instructions-in-cloudsmith.md

 [doc] slawek

-    Replaced recommendations to run an external shell script to set up the Cloudsmith repository with links to the Cloudsmith documentation.
+    Updated Stork installation instructions in the ARM to direct users to the Cloudsmith documentation for setting up the repository.
     (Gitlab #1719)